stylesuxx/v3xctrl/docs/Development.md

 Follow the steps from above to fetch the repo, install dependencies and start the GUI.

-## Client
+## Streamer

 > Even for development, it's recommended to use the provided, custom PiOS image and go from there.

 ### Setup

 By default th `/root` and `/` partitions are mounted read-only.
-In order to be able to build on the client itself, you need to switch to read-write mode:
+In order to be able to build/install on the streamer, you need to switch to read-write mode:

 ```bash
 sudo v3xctrl-remount rw